Getting Here

 Trunk or Treat – Join us at the Farm Park for a spooktacular Trunk or Treat event this Halloween!
 Bring the whole family for a fun, safe, and festive experience as you stroll through a collection of creatively decorated trunks and collect delicious treats.
 Costumes are encouraged, so come dressed up and ready to make some unforgettable memories!
 This event is perfect for all ages and promises a thrilling time for kids, parents, and everyone in between.

-We have a wonderful volunteer support group, Friends of the Farm Park, who puts on events at the Agricultural History Farm Park which include
+The Farm Park has a wonderful volunteer support group, Friends of the Farm Park, which puts on events at the Agricultural History Farm Park which include:

 To learn more about their events or the organization visit Friends of the Farm Park